RafaelFuentealbaC/mutualinf/README.md

 indices. <em>Sociological Methodology, 41</em>(1):159-194.
 <https://doi.org/10.1111/j.1467-9531.2011.01237.x>.

-Theil, H. and Finizza, Anthony J. (1971).
-A note on the measurement of racial integration of schools by means of informational concepts.
-<em>The Journal of Mathematical Sociology, 1</em>(2):187-193.
+Theil, H. and Finizza, A. J. (1971).
+A note on the measurement of racial integration of schools by means of informational concepts. <em>The Journal of Mathematical Sociology, 1</em>(2):187-193.
 <https://doi.org/10.1080/0022250X.1971.9989795>.